Skip to content

 Nationals say Andrew Painter was ‘as advertised’ in Phillies debut: ‘He’s got really plus stuff’

-Daylen Lile, who previously faced Painter in travel ball growing up and in Perfect Game's high school showcase, says the Phillies pitcher keeps "hitters guessing."
+Daylen Lile, who faced Painter in travel ball growing up and in Perfect Game's high school showcase, says the Phillies pitcher keeps "hitters guessing."

-Andrew Painter was ‘as advertised’ in his Phillies debut, Nationals manager Blake Butera said.
+Andrew Painter was "as advertised" in his Phillies debut, Nationals manager Blake Butera said.

-Andrew Painter was ‘as advertised’ in his Phillies debut, Nationals manager Blake Butera said.Read moreElizabeth Robertson / Staff Photographer
+Andrew Painter was "as advertised" in his Phillies debut, Nationals manager Blake Butera said.Read moreElizabeth Robertson / Staff Photographer

 Nationals left fielder Daylen Lile can recall facing Andrew Painter as a teenager.

-Lile, 23, is four months older than the 22-year-old Phillies pitcher, and they grew up competing on the travel ball circuit many years before they played against each other at Citizens Bank Park.
-They also faced off in the 2020 Perfect Game All-American Classic in Oklahoma City, a showcase of the top high school baseball players in the country that also doubles as a charity fundraiser for pediatric cancer research.
+Lile, 23, is four months older than the 22-year-old Phillies pitcher, and they grew up competing on the travel ball circuit many years before they played each other at Citizens Bank Park.
+They also faced off in the 2020 Perfect Game All-American Classic in Oklahoma City, a showcase of the top high school baseball players in the country that doubles as a charity fundraiser for pediatric cancer research.

 Lile, a Kentucky native, represented the West, while Painter, a Floridian, played for the East.